PgDoorman vs PgBouncer vs Odyssey

 Bundled TCP proxy with role-based routing (patroni_proxy)YesNoNo

-target_session_attrs (read-write / read-only)Yes (via patroni_proxy roles)NoYes
+target_session_attrs (read-write / read-only routing)Yes (via patroni_proxy roles)NoYes

-Connection type routing (TCP vs UNIX)NoNoYes
+Connection-type routing (TCP vs UNIX)NoNoYes

-Availability zone-aware host selectionNoNoYes
+Availability-zone-aware host selectionNoNoYes

 See Patroni-assisted fallback, patroni_proxy.